shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-donation-dapp-on-polygon-to-award-your-favourite-content-creator.md

 Publishing your smart contract is relatively simple.
 You will have to add provider details for Matic testnet in your `truffle-config.js`.

-- First, you have to connect your metamask wallet to Matic mumbai-testnet.
-You can follow [this](https://docs.matic.network/docs/develop/metamask/config-polygon-on-metamask/) instructions by polygon docs to connect.
-Once you have connected metamask to Matic mumbai-testnet, you have to get the `mnemonic` of your metamask that you would have received when you created the metamask account.
-If you don't have those `mnemonics` then follow [these](https://metamask.zendesk.com/hc/en-us/articles/360015290032-How-to-reveal-your-Secret-Recovery-Phrase) steps to get the `mnemonics`.
+- First, you have to connect your Metamask wallet to the Matic Mumbai testnet.
+You can follow [these instructions](https://docs.matic.network/docs/develop/metamask/config-polygon-on-metamask/) to connect.
+Once you have connected Metamask to the Mumbai testnet, you will need to get the Secret Recovery Phrase from Metamask that you would have received when you created the Metamask account.
+If you are unsure how to do this, follow [these instructions](https://metamask.zendesk.com/hc/en-us/articles/360015290032-How-to-reveal-your-Secret-Recovery-Phrase) to get the Secret Recovery Phrase (also commonly referred to as a mnemonic).

-- Now create a file `.secret` at the root of your project directory and paste your `mnemonic` in that file.
-This is the `mnemonic` of the account that will have to pay gas fees for contract deployment.
+- Now create a file called `.secret` at the root of your project directory and paste your mnemonic in that file.
+This is the Secret Recovery Phrase of the account that will have to pay gas fees for contract deployment.
-- **NOTE - Since we are deploying to testnet we don't have to pay actual MATIC token, we can use [Matic Faucet](https://faucet.matic.network/) to receive 1 MATIC in your account in the mumbai-testnet network.**
+- **NOTE** : Since we are deploying to a testnet we don't have to pay actual MATIC tokens, we can use the [Matic Faucet](https://faucet.matic.network/) to receive 1 MATIC in your account on the Mumbai testnet.
-- **Make sure you have added .secret file in your .gitignore and never share your mnemonics with anyone.**
+- **Make sure you have added the `.secret` file in your `.gitignore` and never share your Secret Recovery Phrase (mnemonic) with anyone!**
 - Now we will have to install `hdwallet-provider` to pay gas fees while deploying.

 ```bash